What to Do When a Relative Won’t Pay You Back

 Don’t lecture the person or presume to know the borrower’s complete economic circumstances or spending habits, advises Heitman.
 Inflammatory comments can only serve to escalate an already tense or uncomfortable situation.

 Many adults who have borrowed money from relatives already feel bad about having to seek financial assistance from family members.
-So don’t compound their guilt and don’t complicate broader family relationships by threatening to divulge their delinquency to other relatives.
+So don’t compound their guilt, and don’t complicate broader family relationships by threatening to divulge their delinquency to other relatives.
 Such tactics may backfire, leaving you with more than the loss of just money.

-Another way to handle this tricky situation, Heitman suggests, is to not have a verbal conversation about the overdue loan at all.
-Instead, try slipping the person a politely-worded but direct note, which may have more impact.
+Another way to handle this tricky situation, Heitman suggests, is not to have a verbal conversation about the overdue loan at all.
+Instead, try slipping the person a politely worded but direct note, which may have more impact.